There are many reasons why the Erie Canal boat trip should be at the top of your bucket list! Here are my top 7 reasons.

 You’ll soon be hearing a lot more about Erie Canal trips as National Geographic recently named the Erie Canal as one of the “Top 10 Canal Trips” … in the world!
 (See, I said this self-skippered canal boat is a thing outside the US.)

 The undervisited waters of the Erie Canal were rated right up there with the Shropshire Union Canal in England and the self-drive barges and canal system in France.
-The list published online came from the National Geographic book Journeys of a Lifetime.
+The online list came from the National Geographic book Journeys of a Lifetime.
 Check out the book on Amazon: https://amzn.to/2lfa8ZW

 3.)
 Practice Makes Perfect on Erie Canal Boats